BerlinSky/nodejs-dresden/README.md

 ### Utilize Template engine
 ### Serve Serve static files

-### Next up: Serve static files
+### Next up: Implement Update and Delete features

 ### Steps:

-1. Install "pug" as runtime
+1. Update server.js to use static ('image') files
-2. Create a "view" folder
+2. Update index.pug and user.pug to display images
-3. Crate a pug file in the view folder
+3. Create an "images" folder
-4. Update the server.js to use pug engine
+4. Add image files in the images folder
 5. Run start command
 6. View the page on a web browser